 Insurance companies often come across instances of second hand car insurance claims, where the new owner claims for damages to the vehicle without having transferred the insurance policy in his name after the purchase.
 The claim however is not admissible in the absence of a valid contract between the insurance company and the new owner of the vehicle.
 In a recent case, the Pune Consumer Court ruled in favour of the insurance company and upheld the insurer's decision of not paying the claim to a second hand vehicle owner since he had not transferred the insurance policy to his name.
 The Court ruled that an insurance policy is a contract between a policy holder and an insurer.
 In the absence of the new vehicle owner's name on the motor insurance policy, there exists no valid contract between him and the insurance company.
 Hence any accidental damage suffered by the new owner is not admissible under the previous policy.

 Owing to low awareness on insurance amongst the general public instances of post loss insurance grievances in such scenarios are common place in India.
 Hence it is important for individuals who have purchased or are looking at buying a second hand vehicle, to know that transfer of insurance is an equally critical aspect of the buying process and should not be ignored or procrastinated.
+Transfer of your policy is as simple as an online four wheeler insurance purchase.
 Also, the individuals who sell their vehicle have an equal responsibility to ensure that the insurance is transferred in the new owners name to avoid any legal hassles that may arise in the future.
 Here we shall explain how not transferring of insurance will impact both the buyer and the seller of the motor vehicle.
 We shall also demystify for you the procedure of ensuring a seamless insurance transfer.

 To begin with it is important to understand the structure of a motor insurance policy.
 A comprehensive motor insurance policy comprises of two parts - Own Damage (OD) and Third Party (TP).
-Whereas TP section covers damages caused by your vehicle to a third person and is mandated by law, OD section covers damages caused to your vehicle owing to any accidental mishap.
+Policies with liability coverage section, such as third party car insurance , cover damages caused by your vehicle to a third person and is mandated by law, OD section covers damages caused to your vehicle owing to any accidental mishap.
+Comparing policies allows you to avail the lowest car insurance rates and safeguards you financially as well as against legal liabilities.
 After purchasing a used car, Section 157 of the Motor Vehicle Act casts a duty on the new vehicle owner to get the insurance policy transferred in his name by applying to the insurance company within the first 14 days.
 For these 14 days, only the "Third Party" section of the insurance policy gets automatically transferred.
 However, it does not apply to the Own Damage section of the policy.
 The "Own Damage" section will be transferred only after the insurance policy gets registered under the new owner's name.
 Post this 14 day period, if the new owner fails to get the insurance policy transferred in his/her name the insurance company is not liable to bear any losses incurred by new owner in either of the TP/OD sections.

 If the insurance is not transferred and the policy still bears the name of the first owner, in case of an accident the claim for damages to the vehicle or third party will not be paid by the insurance company.
 Moreover, the court may also send the first owner a notice to compensate for the loss caused to a third party, for an accident caused by the new owner.
 The whole process of establishing the proofs of sale, the transfer of vehicle RC etc. by the previous owner can be a gruelling exercise.
 This can be easily avoided if both as a seller and a buyer of a second hand vehicle, one insists on getting the insurance policy transferred to the new owner's name immediately after the sale deed is finalised.